Kenderth2002/Parkinson_DL_ML-/README.md

 # Parkinson_DL_ML-

-Parkinson Classification using Hand Drawings (Static Spiral test and Static Wave Test) The Code was made in Google Copilot , in case of using other coding enviroment like Jupiter Lab "Ipip install" is necessary to use the libraries.
+Parkinson Classification using Hand Drawings (Static Spiral test and Static Wave Test)

+The Code was made in Google Copilot , in case of using other coding enviroment like Jupiter Lab "Ipip install" is necessary to use the libraries.
+The dataset was path was extracted from Google Drive , to extracted from other source do necessary changes.

 Dataset obtain from Kaggle : https://www.kaggle.com/datasets/kmader/parkinsons-drawings